dawichi/blog/src/content/blog/how-to-build-rpg-game-with-js.md

 ### 2.2 - Character

 Now comes the base for all playable characters.
-Unlike enemies, player characters have the ability to:
+Unlike enemies, player characters can:

 -   Gain experience.
 -   Level up once the experience reaches the limit expected.

-So we extend the base and add that logic.
+So, we extend the base and add that logic.

 ```ts
 export class Character extends BaseEntity {